 "I know I sound crazy, but hear me out.
 Isn't it weird how people have been dying?
 It's happened at intervals: once a month, and only on the full moon.
 Plus, how they've been attacked in town.
 What they died from was obviously slashes and bites from an animal, yet they were in town where animals usually don't venture to."

 "Wh--where are you going with this?" she asks, the same frozen expression on her face.

-She gulps, looking around.
+Logan gulps, looking around.
 "Julia, that's crazy.
 Seriously, I think you're tired.
 Go take a nap or something."

-"I'm not just tired, Logan.
-I know what I saw!
+"I'm not fucking tired, Logan,” I say, letting my agitation get the best of me.
+“I know what I saw!
 If anything, you’re tired.
 Look in the mirror.
 You have dark circles under your eyes and I’ve heard you up in your room in the middle of the night.
 What’s up with that, anyway?”

 She shakes her head.
 “Nothing.
 I’ve just been busy here lately.”